 Kay Marshall, +1 (347) 249-6375, email@example.com

-About AVAC: AVAC is an international non-profit organization that leverages its independent voice and global partnerships to accelerate ethical development and equitable delivery of effective HIV prevention options, as part of a comprehensive and integrated pathway to global health equity.
-Follow AVAC on Twitter @HIVpxresearch; find more at www.avac.org and www.prepwatch.org.
+About AVAC: Founded in 1995, AVAC is a non-profit organization that uses education, policy analysis, advocacy and a network of global collaborations to accelerate ethical development of and global access to HIV prevention options as part of a comprehensive and integrated pathway to global health equity.
+Follow AVAC on Twitter @HIVpxresearch and find more at www.avac.org and www.prepwatch.org.